shatgulogen/tic-tac-toe/README.md

     - Include web audio and API sounds.
     - Include message updates for players.

-**2. Add style to the contents** - Use CSS grid to create class item-a to item-f. - Place grid content into each class.
+**2. Add style to the contents by adding style.css**

+    - Use CSS grid to create class item-a to item-f to make the game webpage responsive.
+    - Place grid content into each class.

 **3. Make the logic to let the game become responsive by adding Javascript main.js**